jkeller52/pigui/README.md

 # piGUI
-piGUI is an open-source automation project meant to enable beginner programmers and hobbyists to turn a Raspberry-Pi into a functional touchscreen that can run programs on either device, or an unlimited number of IoT applications (smart lights, speakers/Spotify API, changing monitor inputs; you could   .
-Using a few simple python and bash scripts, you can make a multi-page graphical interface.
+piGUI is an open-source automation project meant to enable beginner programmers and hobbyists to turn a Raspberry-Pi into a functional touchscreen that can run control various IoT devices (smart lights, speakers/Spotify API, changing monitor inputs, etc).
+Using a few simple python and bash scripts, you can make a multi-page graphical interface

-Examples/Inspiriation
+#Tutorial

 Follow this:
 https://www.waveshare.com/wiki/3.5inch_RPi_LCD_(B)#Image